-Study finds known lung cancer oncogenes ALK and ROS1 also drive colorectal cancerDecember 17th, 2013 by Garth Sundem in Cancer /
+Study finds known lung cancer oncogenes ALK and ROS1 also drive colorectal cancerDecember 17, 2013 by Garth Sundem in Medicine & Health / Cancer

 A University of Colorado Cancer Center study published online ahead of print in the journal Molecular Cancer Research shows that ALK and ROS1 gene rearrangements known to drive subsets of lung cancer are also present in some colorectal cancers.
 These results imply that drugs used to target ALK and ROS1 in lung cancer may also have applications in this subset of colorectal cancer patients.